mincong-h/mincong-h.github.io/README.md

 one question and one answer.
 Compared to regular blog post, it's much shorter and means less work (done in less than 2 hours with less than 1000 words).
 Usually it means the question is specific to a language and a framework.
-You can consider it as something you see on <https://stackoverflow.com>.
+You can consider it as questions you see on <https://stackoverflow.com>.
 It consists of one question, one answer, notes for going further, and references.
 But why creating Q&As?
-For readers, it aims to provide them useful information without the needs to understanding the underlying implementation.
-For author, it means faster delivery speed, more arguments for the regular blog posts, and more page views (regular blog posts are hard to be found on search engines).
+For readers, it aims to provide them useful information without the needs to understand the underlying implementation.
+For author, it means having faster delivery speed, providing more arguments for the regular blog posts, and having more page views (regular blog posts are not SEO friendly).
 Generating a Q&A blog post can be done using the following command:

 ```sh